-For this reason Galut (Exile) is compared to a dream state in which the truth of reality is confused.
-The world, in general, is compared to Galut and is also like a dream.
+For this reason, Galut (Exile) is compared to a dream state in which the truth of reality is confused.
+The world, in general, is itself compared to Galut and is also like a dream.
 Even the tiny glimmers of truth that do come through to us are confused and out of order.
-This is because during sleep the intellect withdraws and all that remains are glimmers of the thoughts of the day.
+This is because during sleep, the intellect withdraws and all that remains are glimmers of the thoughts of the day.
 In the dream these glimmers of truth are confused and out of order.

 In contrast, the confusion dissipates immediately upon waking.
 Upon waking, reality becomes clear and apparent.
-This state of confusion below, in the world, where things seem fragmented from each other and certainly from the singularity of G-d, is the result of the lack of contemplation and the withdrawal of the intellect of Zeir Anpin.
+This state of confusion below, in the world, where things seem fragmented from each other and certainly from the singularity of HaShem, is the result of the lack of contemplation and the withdrawal of the intellect of Zeir Anpin.
 This state is called "Durmita D'Zeir Anpin" (The Sleep of Zeir Anpin).
-[In other words, the emotions are running rampant and not according to the dictates of the intellect.]
+[In other words, it is like when person's emotions are operating separate from and not according to the dictates of the intellect.]